mutasim77/ReactJS-Notebook/11. Hooks/README.md

 Using the context requires 3 steps: creating, providing, and consuming the context.

 When integrating the context into your application, consider that it adds a good amount of complexity.
 Sometimes drilling the props through 2-3 levels in the hierarchy isn't a big problem.

+<div id="useReducer"></div>

+## useReducer 🟤

+**useReducer** is one of the additional Hooks that shipped with React v16.8.
+An alternative to the useState Hook, useReducer helps you manage complex state logic in React applications.
+When combined with other Hooks like **useContext**, **useReducer** can be a good alternative to **Redux, Recoil, or MobX**.
+In certain cases, it is an outright better option.

+While Redux, Recoil, and MobX are usually the best options for managing global states in large React applications, more often than necessary, many React developers jump into these third-party state management libraries when they could have effectively handled their state with Hooks.

+### How does the useReducer Hook work? 🤓

+The **useReducer** Hook is used to store and update states, just like the useState Hook.
+It accepts a reducer function as its first parameter and the initial state as the second. useReducer returns an array that holds the current state value and a dispatch function to which you can pass an action and later invoke it.
+While this is similar to the pattern Redux uses, there are a few differences.

+For example, the useReducer function is tightly coupled to a specific reducer.
+We dispatch action objects to that reducer only, whereas in Redux, the dispatch function sends the action object to the store.
+At the time of dispatch, the components don’t need to know which reducer will process the action.